-Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day to day basis.
+3.2.1 Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day-to-day basis.
 The ultimate lead responsibility for child protection remains with the DSL.

-3.3 The safeguarding governor
+3.3 The safeguarding governor/trustee

-- 3.3.1 The role of the safeguarding governor is to provide support and challenge to the DSL and the leadership of the school on how they manage safeguarding so that the safety and wellbeing of the children can continuously improve.
-The role includes: - understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2023 - supporting and challenging the DSL on the standards of safeguarding at the school - confirming that consistent and compliant safeguarding practice takes place across the school - reporting to the LGB about the standard of safeguarding in the school - 3.3.2 The DSL and the safeguarding governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school.
+3.3.1 The role of the safeguarding governor/Trustee is to provide support and challenge to the DSL and the leadership of the school/trust on how they manage safeguarding so that the safety and wellbeing of the children can continuously improve.
+The role includes:

+- understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2024 - supporting and challenging the DSL on the standards of safeguarding at the school/trust. - confirming that consistent and compliant safeguarding practice takes place across the school/trust. - reporting to the board of trustees/local governing body about the standard of safeguarding in the school/trust. - 3.3.2 The DSL and the safeguarding governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school.